Well-Made/ComfyUI-Wan-SVI2Pro-FLF/README.md

 - After generating a segment, cut 1 temporal slot from the end before feeding it as `prev_samples` to the next `WanImageToVideoSVIProFLF` node.
 This removes the problematic “hard‑locked + SVI” slot and makes segment stitching more stable.

 This is a pragmatic workaround, not a theoretical limitation.
-If you discover a cleaner way to reconcile SVI 2 Pro motion with fully hard‑locked end slots, feel free to adapt or replace this node in your own workflows.
+If you ever come up with a cleaner way to reconcile SVI 2 Pro motion with fully hard‑locked end slots, you’re very welcome to share your findings with the community.

 ---

 ## Workflows

-This repository includes two example workflows:
+This repository includes two example workflows for stitching video segments from images:

 - One uses `KSampler (Advanced)`.
 - The other uses `SamplerCustomAdvanced`.

 They are intended to be equivalent in this context and are provided so you can pick whichever sampler node better fits your existing setup or personal preference.

+The third workflow extends existing video by dropping in intermediate frames or prompts.

 ---